 While there are a range of comments provided, teachers are reminded these should only be used as guides and other factors should be taken into consideration - the child, the setting, the subject, special factors, systemic restraints, etc..

-In addition, we repeat what was always a mantra while we were actively engaged in education - don’t use meaningless comments, e.g. “Child X was a pleasure to teach this semester’.
+In addition, we repeat what was always a mantra while we were actively engaged in education - don’t use meaningless comments, for example : “Child X was a pleasure to teach this semester’.
 What does this mean ?
 They were excellent in their studies, they were really quiet and didn’t annoy me, they always smiled and did what they were told, … ”.

 Comments should always be specific, directed at the topic involved, reflect the child’s achievement or lack thereof and be meaningful for all parties involved - teachers, parents, students.